scrapy/scrapy/docs/topics/practices.rst

 Here are some tips to keep in mind when dealing with these kinds of sites:

-* rotate your user agent from a pool of well-known ones from browsers (google around to get a list of them)
+* Rotate your user agent from a pool of well-known ones from browsers (Google around to get a list of them).
-* disable cookies (see :setting:`COOKIES_ENABLED`) as some sites may use cookies to spot bot behaviour
+* Disable cookies (see :setting:`COOKIES_ENABLED`) as some sites may use cookies to spot bot behavior.
-* use download delays (2 or higher).
-See :setting:`DOWNLOAD_DELAY` setting.
+* Use download delays (2 or higher).
+See the :setting:`DOWNLOAD_DELAY` setting.
-* if possible, use `Common Crawl`_ to fetch pages, instead of hitting the sites directly
+* If possible, use `Common Crawl`_ to fetch pages, instead of hitting the sites directly.
-* use a pool of rotating IPs.
+* Use a pool of rotating IPs.
 For example, the free `Tor project`_ or paid services like `ProxyMesh`_.
-An open source alternative is `scrapoxy`_, a super proxy that you can attach your own proxies to.
+An open-source alternative is `Scrapoxy`_, a super proxy that you can attach your own proxies to.
-* use a highly distributed downloader that circumvents bans internally, so you can just focus on parsing clean pages.
-One example of such downloaders is `Zyte Smart Proxy Manager`_
+* Use a highly distributed downloader that circumvents bans internally, so you can just focus on parsing clean pages.
+One example of such a downloader is `Zyte Smart Proxy Manager`_.

-If you are still unable to prevent your bot getting banned, consider contacting `commercial support`_.
+If you are still unable to prevent your bot from getting banned, consider contacting `commercial support`_.

 .. _Tor project: https://www.torproject.org/